 The inaugural event, titled Composing Disability: Writing, Communication, Culture, was held in November 2011, bringing together the fields of Disability Studies and Writing Studies for dialogue about the production of post-secondary student writing.

 The second installment of this event series, Composing Disability: Diagnosis, Interrupted, was held in April 2014.
 This event offered presentations that took as their focus the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders and examined the fraught relationship between the diagnostic work of the medical industry and the embodied lives of disabled people.
-A copy of the event schedule, complete with downloadable programs, is available on the Diagnosis, Interrupted Tumblr. account.

 The third installment, Composing Disability: Crip Ecologies, was held in April 2016.
 Crip Ecologies explored the wanted, unwanted, and even unknowable intimacies between humans and their environments as materials for new trans-historical, cross-cultural, and crip/queer research about human, non-human, organic, and inorganic relationships that mark our experiences in the world.
-A copy of the event schedule is archived on the Composing Disability Blogspot.